qossmic/deptrac/README.md

 In this file you define (mainly) three things:

-1. The location of your sourcecode.
+1. The location of your source code.
 2. The layers of you application.
 3. The allowed dependencies between your layers.